lionslair/laradock-local/README.md

 `docker-compose build --no-cache laravel-horizon`

-It is best to then restart that container or sometimes do `lara-stop` then `lara` again
+It is best to then restart that container or sometimes do `lara-restart` or run `./restart.sh`

+## More notes

+When adding a new site to local eg example.test

+* Add the host to the Caddyfile
+* Add the new crontab setting to `./workspace/crontab/laradock`

+Then run `docker-compose build --no-cache caddy workspace` *will take just a few minutes*

+If you have added a horizon config or normal supervisor configs to php-worker then you will want to run all four containers. eg

+`docker-compose build --no-cache caddy workspace laravel-horizon php-worker`

+All should be setup and working. run `lara-restart` or `./restart.sh`

 ## Extra